mostafa-221/jobcrawler/README.md

-# jobcrawler
+# jobcrawler-backend
-Internet crawler to find IT vacancies
+Backend for the internet crawler to find IT vacancies